Leslie Castle: History

 It was an L-plan castle and featured a unique staircase in the square tower which made use of lamps in a central column with openings into the stairwell itself for illumination.
-The lamps could be raised and lowed by a chain.
-The castle was 3 storeys with a garret.
+The lamps could be raised and lowered by a chain.
+The castle was three storeys high with a garret.
 The basement was vaulted, and it also had a drawbridge with gatehouse.

 It was built for William Forbes of Monymusk on the site of a former castle (probably a wooden motte and bailey) around 1661 as "the last fortified house in Scotland".
 There is an inscription on the wall dated 17 June 1661.

-Following the death of Forbes in 1670 it fell into the possession of Leiths of Leith Hall.
+Following the death of Forbes in 1670, it fell into the possession of Leiths of Leith Hall.

-By 1820 the last resident of the castle, Captain Stewart, had died and the castle itself had lost it's roof and became a ruin.
+By 1820, the last resident of the castle, Captain Stewart, had died and the castle itself had lost its roof and became a ruin.

 20th and 21st century

-It became a category B listed building on 24 November 1972, when it was recorded it was ruinous, the interior filled with debris, and the floors gone.
+It became a category B listed building on 24 November 1972, when it was recorded ruinous, the interior filled with debris, and the floors gone.

 In 1980, the castle and estate were purchased for about $25,000 and restored by the City of Aberdeen architect David Carnegie Leslie at a cost of about $1 million.
 The castle's walls had collapsed and there were piles of rubble up to 8 ft high, and tons of carved stone had been stolen over the years.
 A full-sized tree had also grown inside a collapsed parapet.
 The castle was restored using stone from 300-year-old cottages on a neighbouring estate that had also collapsed.
 In July 1989, it was opened as a hotel with five bedrooms.
-It was delisted in September 1989.
+It was descheduled in September 1989.

 In 1995, a Leslie Clan Gathering was held at Leslie Castle.

-In 2016 the castle opened again as Leslie Castle B&B and was listed for sale in 2017 when it was described by The Scotsman as a "fairytale castle" with 1.9 acres of land.
+In 2016, the castle opened again as Leslie Castle B&B and was listed for sale in 2017 when it was described by The Scotsman as a "fairytale castle" with 1.9 acres of land.
 The original kitchen was being used as a breakfast room with a large fire place, the second and third floor were the guest bedrooms, whilst the owner's rooms were on the fourth floor.

-Since 2018, the castle has been operating as a guesthouse run by John Andrea, but is also available for exclusive hire for events.
+Since 2018, the castle has been operating as a guesthouse run by the current Baron of Leslie (John Andrea), but is also available for exclusive hire for events.